robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 I've never met [Jen Myers][] but I like her already.
-That's her calling out all of us that put design over function, something we web and mobile developers all need to remember---especially as current or aspiring instructional designers.
+That's her calling out all of us that put design over function, something we web and mobile developers all need to remember --- especially as current or aspiring instructional designers.

 ### Don't be me.

-I've been away from web design for a while (since my [90s Teleport and Nike days][]) but I've kept up enough to know [bad design](http://robmuh.me) when I see it &hellip; or at least I think so. &hellip; ok, ok, what the hell do I know about design?
+I've been away from web design for a while (since my [90s Teleport and Nike days][]) but I've kept up enough to know [bad design](http://robmuh.me) when I see it &hellip; or at least I think so. &hellip; OK, OK, what the hell do I know about design?
 I'm just a coder after all, right?
 Let's just say my design-muggle eyes know [really bad design][shittysite] when I see it.
 (I'm curious, how long did it take for that site to load for